 In 2011, I became a chapter founder and teacher with Girl Develop It, a nonprofit organization aimed at providing coding classes for women, and I currently serve the entire organization as an advisor.
 I am also the founder and instructor of Code and Cupcakes Chicago, a series of coding workshops for mothers and daughters.

-I currently work as the Director of Open Source Curriculum at online tech course provider Pluralsight.
+I currently work as the curriculum director of open source content at online tech course provider Pluralsight.

-I have spoken extensively about web design and development, diversity/inclusion and tech education, and focus primarily on making tech and tech education accessible to everyone.
+I have spoken extensively about web design and development, diversity/inclusion and tech education, and focus on making tech and tech education accessible to everyone.

 Chicago, IL 60613

 - Rails Girls Summer of Code Trust Committee member, 2014 & 2015

 - Codemash Design track selection, 2015 & 2016